awsdocs/amazon-personalize-developer-guide/doc_source/creating-batch-inference-job.md

 ------
 #### [ SDK for Java 2\.x ]

  Use the following `createPersonalizeBatchInferenceJob` method to create a batch inference job\.
-Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the Amazon S3 location where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
+Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the Amazon S3 location where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.

 The example includes optional User\-Personalization recipe specific `itemExplorationConfig` fields: `explorationWeight` and `explorationItemAgeCutOff`\.
 Optionally include `explorationWeight` and `explorationItemAgeCutOff` values to configure exploration\.
 For more information, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.